 Uncover unknown bugs with session replays

-Because session replays show you exactly what the user saw on their screen, they reveal website bugs—for example, loading issues or buttons and forms that aren’t working correctly.
+Because session replays show you exactly what the user saw on their screen, they reveal website bugs you might have otherwise missed—for example, loading issues or buttons and forms that aren’t working correctly.
 Looking at session recordings that include behaviors like u-turns (where users turn back before completing a key action) is a great way to spot bugs.

 Identifying website bugs will help you resolve fundamental issues that could be causing people to exit your site out of frustration, without converting.